Hyper Street Fighter II: The Anniversary Edition (Arcade)

 In addition to all previous regional changes, Hyper added a new regional difference: the play types "Super T" (Super Turbo) and "Champ" (Champion Edition) in the international versions are "Super X" and "Dash" in the Japanese version, reflecting the different naming of the games between region.

-The logo for the secret Super Turbo Old mode (accessible by selecting Super by pressing Start + Jab Punch) is also different between versions, for obvious reasons.
+The logo for the secret Super Turbo Old mode (accessible by highlighting Super and pressing Start + Jab Punch) is also different between versions, for obvious reasons.
 The Japanese version also included a win counter.

 In 031222 (December 22, 2003) revision, if an attack sound is supposed to repeat (such as ST Sagat's Tiger Uppercut), the attack sound would only play once.
 This was fixed in 040202 (February 2, 2004) revision.